Neerajkumar0123/demo-run/README.md

 3. Click **Toggle Animation** to start the fade effect; click again to stop it.

 ## Round 2 Improvements
-- Added a CSS fade‑in/fade‑out animation.
+- Added a CSS fade‑in/fade‑out animation controlled by the **Toggle Animation** button.
-- Included a button to toggle the animation on and off.
+- Embedded the provided PNG as a background image using a data URL.
-- Kept the original color‑cycling functionality for user interactivity.
+- Maintained the original color‑cycling functionality for user interaction.